bassrehab/bassrehab.github.io/_posts/2024-05-04-etlc-context-new-paradigm.md

   sidebar: left
 ---

+> This blog post proposes a novel concept - ETL-C, a context-first approach for building Data / AI platforms in the Generative AI dominant era.
+More discussions to follow in the coming days.

 Think of your data as a sprawling city.

 Raw data is just buildings and streets, lacking the vibrant life that gives it purpose.
 ELT-C injects that vibrancy - the demographics, traffic patterns, and even the local buzz.
 With the added dimensions of Context Stores, your data city becomes a place of strategic insights and informed action.

-> As we develop an increasing number of generative AI applications powered by large language models (LLMs), contextual information about the organization's in-house datasets becomes crucial.
+As we develop an increasing number of generative AI applications powered by large language models (LLMs), contextual information about the organization's in-house datasets becomes crucial.
 This contextual data equips our platforms to effectively and successfully deploy GenAI applications in real-world scenarios, ensuring they are relevant to specific business needs and tailored to the appropriate contexts.

 Let's explore how this integrated approach empowers data-driven decision-making.